 Visit Mildura in November for the Australian Alternative Varieties Wine Show and experience something quite different.
 This unique show highlights emerging or alternative wines, which are becoming popular worldwide.

-Roam around Swan Hill and take advantage of the growing number of vineyards and cellar doors popping up in the region.
+Wander through Swan Hill's country landscape and take advantage of the growing number of vineyards and cellar doors popping up across the region.
 Visit in October and enjoy four days of the Australian Inland Wine Show – a great opportunity to try a huge selection of wines from Australia's interior.